parse-community/docs/_includes/parse-server/third-party-auth.md

 const recovery = user.get("authDataResponse");
 ```

-It's also recommended to clear the authData from the client side:
+It's also recommended to clear the authData from the client side, so that the recovery keys cannot be accessed by inspecing the console:

 ```js
 await user.fetch();